 As per the ESDD exercise, risk/impacts that have been identified relate to Water Quality, Physical Environment, labour and SEAH/GBV.
-Environment risks of air, water, noise, land use, soil and resource use for repairs to approach road to dam and masonry portion of dam like u/s face treatment are Moderate.
-Similarly, environment and social risk of labour camp and disposal of debris has been identified as moderate.
-Risk of all other activities has been identified as Low.
+Environment risks of air, water, noise, land use, soil and resource use for all rehabilitation measures (structural civil & hydro-mechanical remedial works, electrical works and basic facility enhancement) are Low.
+However, environment and social risk of labour camp and disposal of debris has been identified as moderate.
 These risks are low to moderate and localised, short term and temporary in nature which can be managed with standard ESMP and guidelines.
 OHS is a substantial risk activity and is being treated separately through OHS plan in accordance with WB ESHS guidelines.